mbaumer/us_hep_funding/docs/_states/TX.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  5  Office of Science contracts, totalling  $20,389.04 Who have these contracts gone to?
+In the past 5 years, this state has received:
+5 Office of Science contracts, totalling $20,389.04

                                                       Amount ($)
 vendorname                               fiscal_year
 ALLIED ASSOCIATES COMMERCIAL FLOORS, INC 2016           14963.16